Gustavo24104/JackFrostDiscordBot/README.md

 # JackFrostDiscordBot
-A discord bot so I could train some js, not really that good, but eh, it's mine and I love him
+A discord bot I made so I could train some js, not really that good, but eh, it's mine and I love him

 # How to selfhost